GilbertQ/TidyData/CodeBook.md

 	This is the information of the labels for the codes of the test activities (2947 obs. of 1 variable)

-3. Merges the training and the test sets to create one data set.
+**3. Merges the training and the test sets to create one data set.**
      -x <- rbind(x_train, x_test)
 	Both data from x train and test parts are merged into a new variable (10299 obs. of 561 variables)
      -y <- rbind(y_train, y_test)